tensorpack/tensorpack/examples/keras/README.md

 It has:

 + ResNet-50 model modified from [keras.applications](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/_impl/keras/applications/resnet50.py).
-	(We put stride on 3x3 conv in each bottleneck, which is different from some other implementations).
+	(We put stride on 3x3 conv in each bottleneck, which is different from certain other implementations).
 + Multi-GPU data-parallel __training and validation__ which scales
 	+ Finished 100 epochs in 19.5 hours on 8 V100s, with >90% GPU utilization.
 	+ Still slightly slower than native tensorpack examples.